3 Ways to Change Your Money Mindset for Success

-Once you identify the mindsets you already have about money and begin working to cultivate an abundance mindset, it’s time to make a plan of how you are going to manage your money moving forward.
+Once you identify your money mindset, it’s time to make a plan of how you are going to manage your money moving forward.
 Automate your bill payment and your saving as much as possible.
 When you don’t have to think about these things as much from month to month, you have more mental space to develop a vision for your financial future.

 In order to make a plan, acknowledge both your strengths, “I’m great at saving for a goal,” and weaknesses, “I’m an impulse spender.”.
 Use them to craft a money management plan that will work for you.
 Try taking a more systematic approach to your money by setting up automatic transfers to savings and creating SMART goals (Specific, Measurable, Attainable, Relevant and Timely).
 An example of a SMART goal with your money would be to say: “I want to pay off an extra $2,400 of student loan debt this year,” and then paying an extra $200 off the principal balance each month over the course of one year via online payment or automatic deduction from your bank account.

 Be realistic with your goals and take ownership of your weaknesses.
 If you’re an impulse spender, keep a journal of what you buy, when you bought it, and why you did.
 This will help you to understand your purchase habits.
 It’s not a guilt trip as much as it is an eye-opener.